semagterberg/coinvo-artifact-system/principles.md

 ## Real data, not invented

 Every measured number in an artifact must be backed by either the source doc or a web-searchable fact.
-Footer captions cite where numbers come from.
 Invented stats break trust.
+Earlier iterations parked source notes in a trailing footer caption under the design.
+Sem removed that pattern because the trailing caveat fights the artifact's visual weight and adds noise where the design should breathe.
+Sources now live in the subtitle when they need context, or inline inside the design as an annotation, or in chat prose around the artifact.
+The artifact itself ends at the design.

-**Principle:** If a number is in the artifact, the source is in the footer.
+**Principle:** Every number in an artifact traces to the source doc or a verifiable fact.
 No exceptions.

+## Clean structural close, no trailing caveat

+Title, subtitle, divider, design.
+Nothing under the design.
+Trailing caveats and source captions used to live below the design; that pattern got dropped because it diluted the visual and treated the artifact as something that needed defending instead of something that stood on its own.
+If a caveat is critical, it goes in the subtitle.
+If it is not critical, it does not need to be in the artifact at all.

+**Principle:** The artifact ends at the design.
+Anything you would have put in a footer either belongs in the subtitle or does not belong in the artifact.

 ## GitHub-first storage, claude.ai bootstrap-only